Tieske/rpi-gpio/lua/README.md

 Installing the module through LuaRocks;
 ````
 sudo luarocks install rpi-gpio
+sudo luarocks install darksidesync      -- optional; only if you want to use callbacks
+sudo luarocks install copas             -- optional; handy for callbacks, see 'test6_callbacks.lua'
 ````

 If you feel like living dangerously, you can install the latest development code through;